NYC building owners must post the Building Energy Efficiency Rating Label near the public entrance to their buildings by October 31, 2022.

 - Exempted buildings and properties for which Energy Star cannot calculate a score will receive an "N"

 All structures 25,000-square-feet and larger must comply with the law.
 However, exceptions are carved out for some multifamily and mixed-use buildings that meet specific criteria, as well as buildings that contain a television studio, data center, and/or trading floor that together make up 10% of the general floor area.

 What are the steps to compliance?

 - Submit benchmarking energy and water consumption data May 1 of every year.
-Important: The 2020 deadline for submitting 2019 data has been extended to August 1 because of COVID-19.

 The physical scorecard should include: